-This time of year the internet is all abuzz with advice about New Year’s resolutions.
-Dr. Mike Evans’ latest video, entertaining and informative as always, answers the important question, “Do New Year’s resolutions actually work?”
+Whether it is New Year’s Day or any of the other 364, people consider making a change.
+Yet making a change, especially one that affects our health, is daunting.
+In this video, Dr. Mike Evans, answers the important question, “Do New Year’s resolutions actually work?”
 Dr. Evans reports on the research of John Norcross, psychologist and author of Changeology.

 Research into the psychology of change shows that people fall into 3 categories:

 1) No interest in change

 2) Contemplating change

 Of those contemplating change, only 4% are successful at 6 months.
 Of those decided to change, 46% are successful at 6 months.
 So what are the characteristics between these 2 groups of people who result in a 42% improvement in the success rate at 6 months?

 If you’re contemplating or you’re decided, watch this video!

 It’s interesting that those demonstrating successful change do so with the following perspective: